About

 - Medical, dental, law, and public health programs

-- Clinical study of any kind, including patient-centered research or research with disease-related goals.
+- Clinical study of any kind, including Clinical Psychology (Psy.D or Ph.D.), and patient-centered research or research with disease-related goals.
 Eligible exceptions:

-- Other ineligible fields of study: consult Appendix of the 2022 program solicitation
+- Other ineligible fields of study in Section IV. of the 2026 program solicitation

 Application Information